dollarboysushil/CCNA-200-301/Day 23 EtherChannel.md

 	- A protocol isn't used to determine if an EtherChannel should be formed
 	- Interfaces are statically configured to form an EtherChannel

-`Note: Up to 8 interfaces can be fromed into a single EtherChannel (LCAP allows up to 16, but only 8 will be active, the other 8 will be in standby mode, waiting for an active interface to fail`
+`Note: Up to 8 interfaces can be fromed into a single EtherChannel (LACP allows up to 16, but only 8 will be active, the other 8 will be in standby mode, waiting for an active interface to fail`

 ## Configuration